 This tweak is applicable to stop windows 10 update installation on both Windows 10 Home and Pro users.
 As Windows 10 Home users don’t have group policy features This tweak is especially helpful to control over windows 10 Auto-update installation.

-- Press keyboard shortcut Windows + R, type regedit.msc and click ok
+- Press the keyboard shortcut Windows + R, type regedit.msc and click ok

 - This will open Windows registry editor,